Yesterday was the MHS Day of Service

 On Tuesday, August 26th 9th graders will have a half day (7:30 am - 11:30 am) for Freshman orientation.
 Lunch will be provided.

-about 4 hours ago, MTSD Communications
+20 days ago, MTSD Communications

 Huge congratulations to Nicole Korb, Milton Elementary teacher, and Jason Gorczyk, Milton High School teacher, for being named UVM/MTSD Educators of the Year!
 Your dedication and impact on our students and community are truly inspiring. #MiltonProud

-1 day ago, MTSD Communications
+21 days ago, MTSD Communications

 SAVE-THE-DATE: On Monday, August 25th, at 6:00 pm, the grade 9 teaching teams will be hosting a barbecue for incoming 9th grade students and their families to welcome you to our school community.
 More information will be forthcoming.

-1 day ago, MTSD Communications
+22 days ago, MTSD Communications

 Welcome back to a new school year at Milton Town School District!
 Together with our dedicated staff and supportive families, we’re focused on creating safe, engaging, and meaningful learning experiences where every student can grow and succeed.